Relintai/pandemonium_engine_docs/03_usage/06_inputs/06_controllers_gamepads_joysticks.md

 result, you may have to instruct your players to use a different browser if they can't get their controller to work.

-Also, note that
-`controller support was significantly improved ( https://github.com/Relintai/pandemonium_engine/pull/45078 )`
-in Pandemonium 3.3 and later.